icopy-site/awesome/docs/awesome/free-for-dev.md

    * [easyDB.io](https://easydb.io/) — one-click, hosted database provider.
 They provide a database for the programming language of your choice for development purposes.
 The DB is ephemeral and will be deleted after 24 or 72 hours on the free tier.
    * [embed.ly](https://embed.ly/) — Provides APIs for embedding media in a webpage, responsive image scaling, extracting elements from a webpage.
 Free for up to 5,000 URLs/month at 15 requests/second
    * [filestack.com](https://www.filestack.com/) — File picker, transform and deliver, free for 250 files, 500 transformations and 3 GB bandwidth
+   * [file.io](https://www.file.io) - 2 GB storage of files.
+A file is auto-deleted after 1 download.
+REST API to interact with the storage.
+Rate limit 1 request/minute.
    * [gumlet.com](https://www.gumlet.com/) — Image resize-as-a-service.
 It also optimizes images and performs delivery via CDN.
 Free tier includes 1 GB bandwidth and unlimited number of image processing every month for 1 year.
    * [image-charts.com](https://www.image-charts.com/) — Unlimited image chart generation with a watermark
    * [imgen](https://www.jitbit.com/imgen/) - Free unlimited social cover image generation API, no watermark